IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 2. Create a StatefulSet if ones does not exist.

 These are the only two resources that our operator must create in order to get the default JanusGraph configuration (using BerkeleyDB) up and running.
+The reason that we create a headless service first is that our [StatefulSet needs to have a headless service](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#limitations) to be responsible for the network identity of the Pods.

-## Create the JanusGraph project and API
+### Create the JanusGraph project and API

 Let's dive into each a bit more deeply.
 At this point, we are familiar with using the Operator SDK to scaffold an operator for us.